 Research Projects

-Pinned Beetle Specimens AI Model Output tdentifing beetles 3D models of pinned specimens vs the Raw image
+Pinned beetle specimens AI model output identifying beetles 3D models of pinned specimens vs raw image

 This research explores the use of 3D models generated from museum specimens as synthetic training data for computer vision, with a focus on ground beetles (Carabidae).
 Using Structure from Motion, a photogrammetric modeling technique, this research seeks to incorporate rare and elusive morphologies into training datasets to improve species identification accuracy.
 This work focuses on improving biodiversity monitoring and automated species recognition, supporting conservation efforts and ecological studies in remote or challenging environments.